-Hedstrom dairy milks milks around 200 Holsteins twice a day and practices natural husbandry to keep their cows happy and healthy.
+Hedstrom Dairy milks around 200 Holsteins twice a day and practices natural husbandry to keep their cows happy and healthy.
 The cows are the reason for the business, we sell the milk to keep the cows, not the other way around.
 There are over 11 generations of cows born and rasied on the farm.
-The dairy employes 8 people.
-Hedstrom's are the last dairy in the Flathead Valley.
+The dairy employs 8 people.
+Hedstrom Dairy is the last dairy in the Flathead Valley.
 The next closest dairy is about 100 miles away.

 In 1971 Bill and Marilyn Hedstrom invested in their very own milk cow.
 They had planned to keep the cow for milk for their family, while they depended on their poultry for income.
 Well, one cow turned into two and before they knew it, just because they liked the cows, the cows were overrunning the hatchery.